johnalison/obsidian-notes/Journal/25 July 2024 Thursday.md

 Checked out the the emacs packages locally (obsidian.el and markdown).
 - can now edit and commit these!

-Chat w/Manfre re: student tuition
+Chat w/Manfred re: student tuition
- - CL charged 55%
+ - CL charged 55% (as expected)

 Getting emacs going!